 Being a small town, Fort Dick does not have a public transit system used by locals to get to and from work.

-The citizens of Fort Dick are slightly better educated than the national average of 21.84% for all cities and towns, with 24.62% of adults in Fort Dick having a bachelor's degree or advanced degree.
+The education level of Fort Dick citizens is a little higher than the average for US cities and towns: 24.62% of adults in Fort Dick have at least a bachelor's degree.

 The per capita income in Fort Dick in 2022 was $33,808, which is lower middle income relative to California, and middle income relative to the rest of the US.
 This equates to an annual income of $135,232 for a family of four.